Mr Tan Swee YiowPresident (2017/2019)

-Mr Chia is one of the key members of the team in ensuring that all CDL properties embrace environmental sustainability as part of the Company's Corporate Social Responsibility commitment.
-Well known for its outstanding contributions to environmental sustainability, CDL has won numerous green and environmental sustainability awards and accolades in the local and international arena.
+At CDL, Mr Chia is one of the key members of the team in ensuring that all CDL properties embrace environmental sustainability as part of the Company’s Corporate Social Responsibility commitment.
+CDL has won numerous environmental sustainability awards and accolades in both the local and international arena.
 The Company has been championing the cause for Green Building in Singapore over the past decade.

 As Group Director of Environmental Sustainability, Mr Ang Kian Seng oversees the BCA Green Mark Scheme which certifies buildings on their level of environmental friendliness and energy efficiency.
 Mr Ang oversees the formulation and implementation of BCA's 3rd Green Masterplan, with the long term goal to green 80% of Singapore's buildings by 2030.
 This will guide Singapore's green building journey, placing more emphasis on stakeholder engagement and collaboration to create a deeper community involvement in sustainable development.